Adhesions / scar tissue (in pelvis or in uterus)

 • Uterine cavity

-How Does Scar Tissue Formation Lead to Adhesions?
+How does Scar Tissue Formation lead to Adhesions?

 Pelvic and uterine adhesions often occur in response to: